 Within the department passionate staff, experts in the fields of Physics, Chemistry and Biology lead pupils through a 5-year journey to the completion of their GCSE’s and beyond.

-We have 8 well-equipped Science laboratories and 8 dedicated, passionate and enthusiastic team members offering a range of experience both from within the classroom as well as from academia and industry.
+We have 8 well-equipped Science laboratories and dedicated, passionate and enthusiastic teaching specialists offering a range of experience both from within the classroom as well as from academia and industry.

-Teaching Staff are supported by three expert technical staff.
+Teaching Staff are supported by expert technical staff.

 Science is for all.
 It has something to suit students of all abilities and aspirations.
 Students will be engaged and challenged.
 Success in science can provide access and great preparation to Post 16 Science courses and apprenticeships.
 In the long term it can lead on to lots of options at university and an almost limitless number of job opportunities.
 The science based skills you learn and develop will be really helpful in sorts of careers and are favoured by many employers.